Environment Variables Reference

 Database

-To connect to your database, you need to set the DATABASE_URL environment variable, which is used by Prisma ORM to connect to your database.
+To connect to your database, set the DATABASE_URL environment variable.
+This is passed directly to Prisma ORM for connection pooling and query execution.

 Authentication